The digital factory in manufacturing: Connectivity

 “The marriage of advanced manufacturing techniques with information technology, data, and analytics is driving another industrial revolution — one that invites manufacturing leaders to combine information technology and operations technology to create value in new and different ways.
 Advanced manufacturing — in the form of additive manufacturing, advanced materials, smart automated machines, and other technologies — is ushering in a new age of physical production.
 At the same time, increased connectivity and ever more sophisticated data-gathering and analytics capabilities enabled by the Internet of Things (IoT) have led to a shift toward an information-based economy.” — Deloitte Consulting analysts

 Connectivity is linking manufacturers directly to consumers, opening new opportunities for creating revenue-generating services.
 It’s also providing constant streams of performance data and insights into end-user behaviors that are invaluable in driving new development.
-Connectivity and analytics make it possible to deliver a holistic picture of factory operations to manufacturers, enabling them to:
+Connectivity and analytics make it possible to deliver a holistic picture of factory operations and IoT manufacturing to manufacturers, enabling them to:

 - lower maintenance costs